farlee2121/DevEssentialsBlog/content/draft/2023-03-14-DDD-and-Volatility-decomposition-inseparable.md

 ## Domain-Driven Design

 [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) urges programmers to reflect the business in their code.
-That includes type names, method names, and the decomposition sub-systems and components.
+That includes type names, method names, and the decomposition of sub-systems and components.

 For example, an e-commerce business will likely divide its workers into mostly separated roles like: purchasing, packing, delivery, and more.
 By DDD, this system would have sub-systems, or sub-domains, serving each of these division in the company.
 The programming teams and codebases may even be divided on those lines.